mozhu1/SC-AGIQA/README.md

     └──...
 ```
 <h2 align="center">
-Run the code
+##Usage
 </h2>

 `Environment: Python 3.10.15 cuda11.8`

-##Download and extract the code
+###Download and extract the code

 `cd ./SC_AGIQA`

-##Install the required packages
+###Install the required packages

 `pip install -r requirements.txt`

-##Modify the dataset directory in the configuration file and specify the configuration file for the parameters of the main function
+###Modify the dataset directory in the configuration file and specify the configuration file for the parameters of the main function

-##Log in to Hugging Face in preparation for downloading the model weights
+###Log in to Hugging Face in preparation for downloading the model weights

 `huggingface-cli login --token <your_token>`

-##Run main.py
+###Train and test

 `python main.py`